iambroadband/kyruus-scheduling-interview/README.md

 Below are a few questions which expand the scope of the service.
 Please pick one and describe your approach.

 * What are some real-world constraints to booking appointments that would add complexity to this API and how would they impact the design.
+	- Physicians can't instantaneously teleport to different locations.
+We may want to consider which location they are present at during which days.
+	- Appointments are not always the same duration.
+Sometimes appointments run late or are scheduled for more or less than an hour.
+We may have to account for this.
 * How would our design change if this API was opened up to external users?
+	- First we'd need to secure the kind of data we share.
+Even things like doctor availability could be problematic because we don't want external users to have any metadata bout who is booking appointments with whom and when.
 * What concerns are there with multi-tenant data management and how could we modify the design to increase data security?
+	- We wouldn't want cross-contamination of our data between health systems.
+To avoid this, we would want to have entirely separate resources for each of our tenants.
+Most likely this would mean having separate tables for each of the health systems so queries are only run against data related to their providers.
+It could even mean having entirely separate databases.

 #### Suggestions ####